hyochan/BooKooX/README.md

 The DATABASE_URL can be found in the project settings as shown in the picture below.

-Project settings -> Service ccounts
+Project settings -> Service accounts
 ![database_url](./doc/database_url.png)

-## 3.Set Project Private Key
+## 5. (Optional) Set Project Private Key

 1. Download the Private key and rename it `key.json`.

    The project's private key can be downloaded from the project settings as shown in the picture below.

-   Project settings -> Service ccounts
+   Project settings -> Service accounts
    ![private_key](./doc/private_key.png)

 2. Place the key.json file in the directory below.

    path: `functions/key.json`

-## 4. Dependency Installation

-1. Navigate to the functions folder with the command below.

-   `$ cd functions`

-2. Install the dependency with the command below.

-   `$ npm install`

 # Usage